Mayankaenium20/Simple-WebSocket-Notification-System-using-Django-and-Redis/README.md

 ### Important:
 - Both servers need to be started simultaneously, each in its own terminal window.
 - Daphne handles WebSocket connections (on port 8001 in this case), while the `runserver` command manages HTTP traffic on the default port (8000).

-  Here's how you can add the explanation of using `uvicorn` as an alternative to `daphne` in your GitHub documentation:

 ---

 ### Using `uvicorn` as an Alternative to `daphne`